-The Fund has one fund of funds private global property manager, Franklin Templeton Fund 1, II and III (total commitment £99.0m).
+The fund has one fund of funds private global property manager, Franklin Templeton Fund 1, II and III (total commitment £99.0m).

-The Fund has two Infrastructure managers, Quinbrook Infrastructure (total commitment £51.02m), Quinbrook Net Zero Power (total commitment £80.89m) and Pantheon Access (total commitment £76.16m).
+The fund has two Infrastructure managers, Quinbrook Infrastructure Partners (total commitment £51.0m) and Pantheon Access £76.1m.

-The Fund also has three Private Debt managers, Churchill Middle Market (total commitment \pm 72.3m), Permira Credit Solutions (total commitment \pm 50m) and Crescent Credit Solutions (total commitment \pm 70.36m).
+The fund also has three Private Debt managers Churchill Middle Market (total commitment £72.3m), Permira Credit Solutions (total commitment £50m) and Crescent Credit Solutions (total commitment £70.36m).

 The fund managers have discretion to buy and sell investments within the constraints set by the Pensions Sub-Committee.
-Islington has funds that are managed by the London CIV, (see note 28).
+Islington has funds that are managed by the London CIV, (see Note 28).
 Islington Council is one of the 33 London Boroughs that oversees the operation of London LGPS CIV Ltd. The CIV has been established to facilitate the mandatory pooling of all London pension fund investments, which includes the Islington Pension Fund.
 A Joint Committee of London Councils who representing the shareholders will recommend the appointment directors to the company and receive reports from the company oversees it.

-The Investment Strategy Statement, Funding Strategy Statement and Governance Policy Statement, for the Fund are available on the council's website.
+"The Investment Strategy Statement, Funding Strategy Statement and Governance Policy Statement, for the Fund are available on the council's website.